diedrebrown/predictionwithalexareviews/README.md

-# Prediction with Amazaon Alexa Reviews
+# Prediction with Amazon Alexa Reviews

 ## By Elena Korshakova and Diedre Brown
 ### Pratt Institute, Fall 2020